 - The anticipated division of parental responsibilities after the litigation, including the extent to which parental responsibilities will be delegated to third parties [61.13(3)(b)];

 - The geographic viability of the parenting plan . . . and the amount of time to be spent traveling to effectuate the parenting plan [61.13(3)(e)];

 - Any other factor that is relevant to the determination of a specific parenting plan, including the time- sharing schedule [61.13(3)(t)]

 At the time of an initial divorce or paternity proceeding, there may be murky evidence or no evidence about future events.
 Alternatively, clear evidence may show such events, although probable, are not certain to occur at an identifiable time.
-This indefiniteness may cause your judge to play it safe and not make predictions and orders about the future.
+As a result, this indefiniteness may cause your judge to play it safe and not make predictions and orders about the future.

 That leaves you and your child’s other parent, even when you know you’ll want to address predictable future events, thinking you will face an extraordinary burden of proof to modify your parenting plan.

-If your judge initially won’t (because the judge can’t) engage in prospective-based “best interest” determinations, when predictable events do take place, you or the other parent may conclude filing an adversarial modification lawsuit is your only option.
+Suppose your judge initially won’t (because the judge can’t) engage in prospective-based “best interest” determinations.
+When predictable events do take place, you or the other parent may conclude filing an adversarial modification lawsuit is your only option.
 But it isn’t.

-Further, rather than leaving prediction the law does allow to a judge, who has never met and doesn’t know your child, you and the child’s other parent may want to anticipate and plan for future events.
+Moreover, even for limited prediction the law does allow a judge, why leave that to someone who has never met and doesn’t know your child?
+Instead, you and the child’s other parent may want to anticipate and plan for future events.

-You should be able to plan, shouldn’t you?
+You should be able to plan for your child’s future, shouldn’t you?